doitintl/vpc-flowlogs-recorder/README.md

 | limit 1000
 ```

-If traffic happens with a specific AWS Service, its name will appear under the 'SrcService' or 'DstService' fields.
+If traffic is generated to or from an AWS Service, its name will appear under the 'SrcService' or 'DstService' fields.
 Seeing a service name there means no VPC Endpoint is set up for that service.
 Unless you have a specific reason not to define a VPC Endpoint, you should do so as it is more secure (all traffic is internal to the AWS Network) and cheaper than the NAT Gateway.
 <br><br/>